 The Group sells goods to customers, provides online operating service and digital marketing service using different business models.
 This involves the assessment of revenue recognition on a gross or net basis, specifically the principal versus agent assessment.
 The Group adheres to the accounting guidance for principal-agent considerations to determine whether the Group controls the specified goods or services before they are transferred to the customers.
-Key indicators include but are not limited to: (i) whether the entity is primarily responsible for fulfilling the promise to provide the specified service; (ii) whether the entity bears inventory risk before the specified service has been transferred to a customer; and (iii) whether the entity has discretion in establishing the prices for the specified goods or service.
+Key indicators include but are not limited to: (i) whether the entity is primarily responsible for fulfilling the promise to provide the specified service; (ii) whether the entity has discretion in establishing the prices for the specified goods or service.
 Management considers the above factors collectively, as none of the indicators are considered presumptive or determinative on their own.
 Judgment is applied when assessing the indicators depending on each different circumstance.